evanx/mpush-redis/README.md

 At startup, the service instance must perform garbage-collection on behalf of other expired instances in the same `serviceNamespace.`

-In particular, the service compacts the listed active `:ids` as follows.
+In particular, the service compacts the listed `:service:ids` as follows.
 - iterate over `:service:ids`
-- if any `:$id` (service hashes key) has expired or was deleted, then `lrem :ids -1 $id`
+- if any `:service:$id` does not exist, i.e. has expired or was deleted, then `lrem :service:ids -1 $id`

-Therefore in the event of a service not shutting down gracefully, the stale `id` will be removed from the `:ids` list automatically at a later time.
+Therefore in the event of a service not shutting down gracefully, the stale `id` will be removed from the `:service:ids` list automatically at a later time.

 Let's illustrate this process.
 Firstly, we iterate over `:service:ids`
 ```